A sampling of mixed berries that can be fed to Coturnix quail.

 Will quail eat bugs if they’re foraging outside?

 Definitely.
 Mine love going after beetles, ants, and other tiny protein-rich snacks they find on their own.
+Watching them dart around for bugs is half the fun of letting them forage.

 Boost your quail’s health with this list of safe treats and foraging foods.
 Learn what’s nutritious, what to avoid, and how to safely offer variety alongside a balanced game bird feed.